 4.2.2 Requests for material changes to a project’s proposed design and technology need to be scrutinised through an appropriate and rigorous process by the responsible authority.
-The process should be transparent to all stakeholders and include re-assessments of key impacts such as noise, visual amenity, environmental considerations, aviation, transport route, transmission requirements, shadow flicker and construction impacts.
+The process should be transparent to all stakeholders and include re-assessments of key impacts such as noise, visual amenity, environmental considerations, aviation, transport route, transmission requirements and construction impacts.
 Planning amendment applications for material changes should be subject to public exhibition and the ability for community members to raise concerns and objections.

-4.2.6 Further to Recommendation 4.2.5, the responsible authority should assess the impacts of any other planning approval requests or confirmed approvals in the vicinity that have arisen subsequent to the project’s original permit approval when considering the permit renewal/extension application.
+4.2.6 Further to Recommendation 4.2.5, the responsible authority should assess the impacts of any other planning approval requests or confirmed approvals in the vicinity that have arisen after the project’s original permit approval when considering the permit renewal/extension application.
 These could include dwellings that had legitimate planning approvals prior to the project’s original permit being approved that have subsequently been built and are inhabited.

-4.2.12 State governments are best placed to be the responsible authority for large-scale renewable energy and storage projects.
+4.2.12 State governments are best placed to be the responsible authority for large-scale renewable energy, and storage projects.
 Local governments have a very important role to play in the planning process, road access, community engagement, construction and operation of the project, but should not be burdened with the overall planning and compliance responsibilities.

-4.2.13 Developers should provide evidence that they have landowner consent for the development application and any subsequent planning permit amendment applications.
+4.2.13 Developers should provide evidence that they have landholder consent for the development application and any subsequent planning permit amendment applications.
 If the developer is declaring they have obtained such consent, the declaration should be subject to an audit.